mrpbennett/npi-api-demo/README.md

 pipenv shell
 ```

-Once an environment has been created we can then run the program with our choice
+Once an environment has been created we can then run the program with your
-selected.
+choice selected.

 ```bash
 pipenv run python main.py